telecmi/piopiy_node_example/transaction_alert_call/README.md

 # Piopiy Voice Call Example ( Transaction Alert Call )

 This example shows how to make a transaction alert call using a caller ID with the Piopiy package.
-The process involves initiating a call to a customer using a caller ID.
-Once the customer answers, alert music is played to notify them of the transaction.

 ## Steps to run the code